Aggrathon/Premap2/README.md

 - `src/premap2` contains new files for PREMAP.
 - `src/premap` is a symlink to `PreimageApproxForNNs/src`.
 - `src/auto_LiRPA` is a symlink to `PreimageApproxForNNs/auto_LiRPA`.
-- `test` contains unit tests for premap2.
+- `tests` contains unit tests for premap2.

 The coding style for new code is [black](https://github.com/psf/black).
 When editing the subtree (`PreimageApproxForNNs`), please disable auto-formatting to keep the git diff readable.